Santa Pola: History

 The first settlements in the area remount to the third millennium BC, proof of which have been tools and paintings from the Neolithic found in the Cueva de las Arañas del Carabassí, as well as remains found from hunter-gatherers of the Palaeolithic in the Cueva de las Teresitas.

 During the fourth century BCE, a small walled settlement was built near Vanalopó river.
 It served mainly as a Greek-Iberia economical hub.

 During the first century CE, near the former site a port was built, serving the city of Illici, named Portus Illicitanus (Ἰλλικιτάνος Λιμήν) (cited by Claudius Ptolemy in Geography).

 This port proved paramount for the development of the region's maritime commerce, together with Cartagena's.

 In 460 AC, emperor Majorians flotilla set sail to attack north African vandals, but was burnt at that same port.

 From the Roman settlement a necropolis is still in place, as well as a fish-salting factory and the Roman House of Palmeral.
 Their remains are described as back as 1621 by Cristòfol Sanz, although they were excavated during the 20th century.

 Economics

 Economical activity in this region is based on agriculture, craft-making and fishing.
 1.3% of the population was dedicated to agriculture in 2003, and that's only successful when coupled with artificial watering systems, needed for the 200 hectares of orange trees (102ha), mandarin trees (74ha), and pomegranate trees (18ha), together with 230ha used for vegetables such as melons, shallots, broccoli, etc.

+Transport

+The following roads run through the municipality of Santa Pola:

+CV-92: Former N-332, connects El Altet with the AP-7 near Pilar de la Horadada.

+CV-851: Connects El Altet with Elche.

+CV-865: Connects Santa Pola with Elche.

 Languages

 According to article 35 of law n° 4/1983 (23 November), Santa Pola's official language is Valencian, together with Spanish (Spanish Constitution, article n°3, 1978).
 INE's latest census shows that 90% of the population speaks Valencian.
-There has been an increased positive trend in the influx of new language influences, in part due to immigration patterns in the region.
+There has been an increased trend in the influx of new language influences, in part due to immigration patterns in the region.
 This has caused suburbs such as Gran Alacant to have a significant population of English speakers.